 Install Homebrew on Ubuntu

-The official installer uses the same supported prefix and shell setup flow on Ubuntu 26.04, 24.04, and 22.04, so the commands below stay the same across all three LTS releases.
+The official installer uses the same supported prefix and shell setup flow on Ubuntu 26.04, 24.04, and 22.04, so the install and shell setup commands work the same across all three LTS releases.

 Update Ubuntu and install Homebrew prerequisites

-Homebrew’s Linux requirements still list build-essential, procps, curl, file, and git for Debian and Ubuntu systems.
-These commands work the same on Ubuntu Server and desktop installs.
+Homebrew’s Linux requirements list build-essential, procps, curl, file, and git for Debian and Ubuntu systems.
+These commands work the same on Ubuntu Server, Ubuntu Desktop, and Ubuntu running under WSL 2.
 On minimal Ubuntu images, this step matters because the installer cannot start cleanly if tools like curl or git are missing.

 sudo apt update